jundalisay/spblist/content/en/social/cycles/israel.md

 So the key solution to the conflict is to make a new book that has both the feelings of the Torah and the Quran.
 We will call it as the "Unified Book".
 It will have the important principles in both Judaism and Islam such as God, civil law, Judgement Day, etc.

 It will not be a religious book, but rather a moral or philosophical one.
+Below is the proposed schedule for such changes which goes with the cycles of Israel.

 Phase: Year | Policy